ArtofAtharv/RyuMedha/web/README.md

 - Shares the database with the WhatsApp bot.
 - Uses `supabase/functions/auth` for OTP generation.

-Contribution in vercel is not allowed
+Deployment on vercel is not allowed for other than the owner